 Medication should also be ordered in this fashion, but can be collected as usual from the surgery subject to 48 hour notice.
-We are not experiencing significant shortages having planned some weeks ahead for this sequence of events.
+We are not experiencing significant shortages but random items occasionally take an extra few days.

-Vaccinations: Puppies/kittens and first boosters are a priority, older vaccinated pets will not be at significant risk if they wait a month or two.
+Vaccinations: Puppies/kittens and first boosters are a priority, older vaccinated pets will not be at significant additional risk if they wait an extra month or two.

-Neutering operations are being performed, but we may need a little more advance notice due to reduced staffing.
+Neutering operations are being performed, but we may need a little more advance notice due to the current workload.

-Deepdale has always maintained the highest levels of hygiene and control of animal-human disease, and though a serious infection for an unfortunate few, the virus does not present any greater resistance to our usual cleaning regimes.
+Deepdale has always maintained the highest levels of hygiene and control of animal-human disease, and though a serious infection for an unfortunate few, coronaviruses do not present any greater resistance to our usual cleaning regimes.

-Please continue to exercise your dogs and allow cats outdoors.
+Please continue to exercise your dogs and allow cats outdoors as normal.

-If you are experiencing symptoms or are in self-isolation or ultra-shielding but your pet needs treatment, you must inform us in advance.
+If you cannot wear a face shield/mask, or are experiencing symptoms or in self-isolation or ultra-shielding and your pet needs treatment, you must inform us in advance - do not enter the lobby or reception areas.
 Please allow a family member or friend to bring them in.
-If this is not possible then we can meet you outside our entrance to receive your pet, or under controlled circumstances we may be able to arrange a home (or garden) vist.
+If this is not possible then we can meet you outside our entrance to receive your pet, or under controlled circumstances we may be able to arrange a home (or garden) visit.

-This advice is correct as at 19th May 2020 and applies to Deepdale clients only.
+This advice is correct as of 8th January 2021 and is for the benefit of Deepdale clients only.
 We are not responsible for clipped or forwarded sections of the advice to others.